Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

-Let $n = |\states|$ be the number of concrete states of the model under consideration, let $k$ be the total number of positive transitions and let $c$ be the number of OBDD variables. \refalg{approx} visits each state and transition once.
-Since the block number variables are placed at the bottom of the variable order, accessing the block number of a state in function \fctcall{sAbs} has a runtime of $\mathcal{O}(c)$.
-From this, we have that the overall complexity of \refalg{comp-imc} is $\mathcal{O}((n + k) \cdot c)$.
+Let $n = |\states|$ be the number of concrete states of the model under consideration, let $k$ be the total number of positive transitions, and let $c$ be the number of OBDD variables. \refalg{approx} visits each state and transition once.
+Because the block number variables are placed at the bottom of the variable order, accessing the block number of a state in function \fctcall{sAbs} has a running time of $\mathcal{O}(c)$.
+From this result, we have that the overall complexity of \refalg{comp-imc} is $\mathcal{O}((n + k) \cdot c)$.

 In the discussion so far, we assumed that it is already clear how the set of concrete states shall be divided into abstract states.
 We might however come across models where this is not clear, or where the results obtained from the abstraction are unsatisfactory.
 In these cases, we have to apply \emph{refinement}, that is, split existing abstract states into new ones.
 For other model types, such refinement procedures already exist~\cite{KattenbeltKNP10,HermannsWZ08}.
 In the analysis types considered before, schedulers sufficed which fix a decision per state, and take neither the past history nor number of steps before the state was entered into account.
 Then, depending on the decisions of the scheduler per state, new predicates are introduced to split the state space.
 In our case, such simple schedulers are not sufficient to obtain extremal values, as has already been shown for the simpler case of time-bounded reachability~\cite{BaierHKH05}.
 Thus, it is not clear how to introduce predicates to split the state space.